 Let’s look at a few bare bones setups first, then get into more complex rigging.

-Left photo: Single length (2 feet/60 cm) runner, girth hitched to tie in points.
+Single length (2 feet/60 cm) runner, girth hitched to tie in points.
 Pros: Fast to rig, easy to untie.
-Cons: no redundancy. \
+Cons: no redundancy.

-For you redundancy fans, keep in mind you are in fact rapping on one rope, with one rappel device, one rappel carabiner, and one belay loop, so don't freak out over rapping off one Dyneema sling rated it to 22 kN, even if it does look like Swiss dental floss.
+OMG, what if the runner breaks, I’ll die!
+For you redundancy fans, keep in mind you are in fact rapping on one rope, with one rappel device, one rappel carabiner, and one belay loop, so don't freak out over rapping off one Dyneema sling rated to 22 kN (even if it does look like Swiss dental floss).

-Having said that, if redundancy gives you a warm fuzzy feeling, feel free to another single length runner if you have one (right photo).
+Having said that, if redundancy gives you a warm fuzzy feeling, feel free to another single length runner if you have one.
 (And, please don't freak out about girth hitching a sling; yes, girth hitching “weakens” the sling, but you weigh 1 Kn or less and the sling is rated to 22 Kn. =^)

 Sport climbers can also use two standard quickdraws, with carabiners opposite and opposed.
 This is the equivalent of a single quick draw with locking carabiners.
 Pros: fast to rig, easy to break down.
 Cons: depending on your draw length, it might be a bit short and not give enough extension.
 Longer draws are generally better.